My NA6 Miata!

 Got it, had it on the trunk waiting

-my work and was wise (or stupid enought) to sell it.
+and was wise (or stupid enough) to sell it.

 Just for the record, the first week

-I was totaly out of cash and passed.
+I was totally out of cash and passed.

 Ooops, I did it again!